edbs08/LU_Net_Research/README.md

 ### LU_Net_TFRecords
 This version requires the generation of TFRecords for faster and independent training on a range image level.
-Before training, the user should run a script to generate the tensor flow records that performs all the preprocessing and binarize the training examples.
+Before training, the user should run a script to generate the TensorFlow records that performs all the preprocessing and binarizes the training examples.

 This version is recommended for faster training.

 ### LU_Net_pointcloud
-This version works directly from the pointcloud, performing all the preprocessing for each instance at each iteration.
-It is suitable for testing different configurations at any point of the process without the creation of TFRecords
+This version works directly from the point cloud, performing all the preprocessing for each instance at each iteration.
+It is suitable for testing different configurations at any point of the process without the creation of TFRecords.
-This version is able to do proper training but it hasn’t been optimized, taking around 2 seconds per batch at each iteration.
+This version is able to do proper training but it has not been optimized, taking around 2 seconds per batch at each iteration.

-Details about the research process are explained in the thesis master document
+Details about the research process are explained in the thesis master document.

 ### References